seqcode/Bichrom-GAT-Scripts/README.md

 ### Step 3 - Construct Input Data
 In order to reduce the training time, we have incorporated few strategies during data construction.
-1) Pre-compute one-hot encoded matrices and store them into a dictionary
+1) Pre-compute one-hot encoded matrices and store them into a dictionary.
-2) Convert TF .bigwig file into HDF5 file
+2) Convert TF .bigwig file into HDF5 file.

 To improve the generalization of the GAT model, we construct ubound (-ve) training that is much large than bound (+ve) training set.
-We try generate enough -ve samples such that every batch will have unique -ve samples (Although this is not alway guaranteed).
+We try to generate enough -ve samples such that every batch will have unique -ve samples (although uniqueness is not guaranteed).
 ```
 # Activate conda environment
 source activate bichrom